Uvira

 Are supported on their way to independence

-Learning to make baskets is one of the many useful skills children and young people in our care develop in order to become independent when they grow up (photo: SOS Children’s Villages in Democratic Republic of the Congo)
+Learning to sew is one of the many useful skills children and young people in our care develop in order to become independent when they grow up (photo: SOS Children’s Villages in Democratic Republic of the Congo)

 How your support helps in Uvira